jonas-kolker/SNSPD-Project/Scope_Interfacing_Code/README.md

 You will know the scope and PC are properly connected if you can add and see the scope on NI Max under "Network Devices".

 ### Control Drivers
 There are two drivers that can be used to remotely control the scope through python.
 These are the VISA driver and the ActiveDSO driver.
-Both serve the same purpose: provide an interface through which instrument commands and outputs can be transferred.
+They both work to rovide an interface to transfer data between the PC and scope.

 The `MAUI.py` file is written to work through ActiveDSO.
 For this to work you must install the ActiveDSO software.
 A guide can be found [here.](https://www.teledynelecroy.com/doc/using-python-with-activedso-for-remote-communication) This will require a Teledyne Lecroy account.
 It will take a few buisiness days to get approval if you're registering one for the first time.